kpwce/kpwce.github.io/src/content/blog/building-with-gatsby.md

 ### A Website with Newspaper Vibes

 Analogous to printed and digital newspapers, digital portfolios and blogs are inching their way to become the new résumé.
 From software engineers to best-selling authors, the personal website with search engine discoverability has become quite popular.
-It's one of the first tasks assigned to students taking an introductory technology class.
+It's even one of the first tasks assigned to students taking an introductory technology class.

 While it's common to format a portfolio site like a résumé, I intend for mine to be more than a sheet of paper on the internet.
 With a similar spirit and purpose, this site is styled as newspaper about myself.
 As a matter of front-end design, I also really like the visual blend of elements in a newspaper and think it looks cool.